boostorg/hof/doc/src/example_print.md

 Overloading
 -----------

 The Fit library provides several ways to do overloading.
-One of the ways is with the [`conditional`](/include/fit/conditional) adaptor which will pick the first function that is callable.
+One of the ways is with the [`conditional`](/include/boost/hof/conditional) adaptor which will pick the first function that is callable.
 This allows ordering the functions based on which one is more important.
 So then the first function will print to `std::cout` if possible otherwise we will add an overload to print a range:

-    FIT_STATIC_LAMBDA_FUNCTION(print) = conditional(
+    BOOST_HOF_STATIC_LAMBDA_FUNCTION(print) = conditional(
         [](const auto& x) -> decltype(std::cout << x, void())
         {
             std::cout << x << std::endl;